 Building and maintaining stakeholder alliances is an ongoing and embedded strategy.
-Progress is being made although this is somewhat delayed due to COVID-19.
-Activity includes continuing to partner with the Spirit of Tasmania, Local Government, industry associations and online media companies.
+Progress is being made, this includes continuing to partner with the Spirit of Tasmania, Local Government, industry associations online media companies, and now engaging with Australia's largest motorcycle retailing, accessories wholesaling company.